-In all districts, a student should be L-HA if the child is designated "High Ability-General Intellectual."
-Additionally, any other student should have this designation on the STN if the child has met these criteria within the last 24 months; these students must receive services for high ability students in the area of language arts.
+In all districts, a student should be L_HA if the child is designated "High Ability-General Intellectual."
+Additionally, any other student should have this designation on the STN if the child has met these criteria within the last 24 months; these students must receive services for high ability student in the area of language arts.